 Michael Christopher, PhD

-MS, Loyola College in Maryland, Department of Psychology, master of arts degree in clinical psychology, 2000
+- MS, Loyola University Maryland, Department of Psychology, master of arts degree in clinical psychology, 2000

-BA, Loyola College in Maryland, Department of Psychology, bachelor of arts in psychology, 1996
+- BA, Loyola University Maryland, Department of Psychology, bachelor of arts in psychology, 1996

 Christopher, M. S., Hunsinger, M., Goerling, R., Bowen, S., Rogers, B., Gross, C. R., *Dapolonia, E., & Pruessner, J. (2018).
 Mindfulness-Based Resilience Training to reduce health risk, stress reactivity, and aggression among law enforcement officers: A feasibility and preliminary efficacy trial.
 Psychiatry Research, 264, 104-115.

-*Kaplan, J. B., Christopher, M. S., & Bowen, S. (in press).
+*Kaplan, J. B., Christopher, M. S., & Bowen, S. (2018).
 Dispositional mindfulness moderates the relationship between occupational stressors and perceived stress among law enforcement personnel.
-Journal of Police and Criminal Psychology.
+Journal of Police and Criminal Psychology, 33, 227-232.

 Schroeder, D. A., Stephens, L., *Colgan, D., Hunsinger, M., Rubin, D., & Christopher, M. S. (2018).
 A brief mindfulness-based intervention for primary care physicians: A pilot randomized controlled trial.
 American Journal of Lifestyle Medicine, 12, 83-91.